vz28bh/IcedCakePHP/README.md

 =========

 2012-11-14
-- Added CakeDC users plugin
+- Added CakeDC Users plugin
-- Added Ldap authentication option (tested only with Active Directory)
+- Added Ldap authentication option (tested only with Active Directory) using Ldap data source
-- Added CakeDC star ratings plugin (with demo)
+- Added CakeDC Star Ratings plugin (with demo)

 Installation
 ============
-- Install the app as a regular CakePHP ap
+- Install the app as a regular CakePHP app
 - Create any config files that have a default version (email, database, app, app_user)
 - Import the sql from the schema to create your database (includes a few data records)
-- If you are updating, you'll need to improt the schema from the Users and Ratings plugins and add a decimal 'rating' field to the carmodels table
+- If you are updating, you'll need to import the schema from the Users and Ratings plugins and add a decimal 'rating' field to the carmodels table
+- Check the htaccess file in webroot and modify/delete the RewriteBase as needed
+- If you don't need ldap login, make sure it is deleted from App/app_user.php because if there is an error connecting to ldap it just dies.
+I hope to have a fix for that.